The Beatles' last song finally released

 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

-More than four decades since Lennon’s murder outside his New York apartment in December 8 in 1980 and two since George Harrison’s death on November 29 in 2001, the very last Beatles song has been released as a double A-side single with Love Me Do, the band’s 1962 debut single.
+More than four decades since Lennon’s murder and two since George Harrison’s death, the very last Beatles song has been released as a double A-side single with Love Me Do, the band’s 1962 debut single.

 Now and Then comes from the same batch of unreleased demos written by Lennon in the 1970s, which were given to his former bandmates by Yoko Ono.
 They used the tape to construct the songs Free As a Bird and Real Love, released in the mid-1990s.
 But there were technical limitations to finishing Now and Then.